Sniper: Ghost Warrior: Sniper: Ghost Warrior (2010)

 A sequel, titled Sniper: Ghost Warrior, was released on 29 June 2010 for Microsoft Windows, Xbox 360 and PlayStation 3.

 Sniper: Ghost Warrior 2 (2013)

 The third evolution of the series switched from Chrome Engine to CryEngine.
 It was released on 12 March 2013 for Microsoft Windows, PlayStation 3 and Xbox 360.

 Sniper Ghost Warrior 3 (2017)

 Sniper Ghost Warrior 3 was announced on 16 December 2014 and received its first gameplay during E3 2015.
 The game was aimed to have AAA production sale, and ultimately sold more than a million copies across Microsoft Windows, PlayStation 4 and Xbox One.

 Sniper Ghost Warrior Contracts (2019)

 CI Games announced Sniper Ghost Warrior Contracts in August 2018.
 It uses mission-based gameplay instead of the open-world format from the third installment.
 It was released on 22 November 2019.

 Sniper Ghost Warrior Contracts 2 (2021)

-Sniper Ghost Warrior Contracts 2 was released 4 June 2021 for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S.
+Sniper Ghost Warrior Contracts 2 was released on 4 June 2021 for Microsoft Windows, PlayStation 4, Xbox One and Xbox Series X/S, and on 24 August 2021 for PlayStation 5.